Commute Series - Calistoga to Napa commute offers congestion with a view

 “We’re not the same as the rest of the Bay Area, in that we’re not going to build our way out of it,” Stults said.

 But he sees hope.
-Napa Valley Forward is a $1 million-plus, traffic-cutting effort being undertaken the Metropolitan Transportation Commission, Napa Valley Transportation Authority, Napa Valley Vintners and Visit Napa Valley.
+Napa Valley Forward is a more than $1 million, traffic-cutting effort being undertaken the Metropolitan Transportation Commission, Napa Valley Transportation Authority, Napa Valley Vintners and Visit Napa Valley.

 The effort involves collecting data from wine and hospitality sector employees about their commutes.
 Then it will look for ways to provide convenient, targeted alternatives to the solo drive, be it carpools or shuttles or something else.

-Note: Editor’s note: Traffic Tales is an occasional feature looking at traffic congestion issues in Napa County.
-Readers are encouraged to contact reporter Barry Eberling at beberling@napanews with suggested stories.